tuyi3008/MusicVisuals/README.md

-# Here are the mode 2 images
+# Here are the visual 2 images

 ![A different image]![Screenshot 2024-04-26 023302](https://github.com/tuyi3008/MusicVisuals/assets/73605412/7cc0c890-6d0d-42fb-b05e-b1a762da465a)